-George Gordon, Lord Byron and She Walks In Beauty
+George Gordon, Lord Byron And A Summary of She Walks In Beauty

 She Walks In Beauty is a lyrical, rhyming poem that focuses on female beauty and explores the idea that physical appearance depends upon inner goodness and, if in harmony, can result in the romantic ideal of aesthetic perfection.